apache/trafficserver/doc/reference/plugins/esi.en.rst

     --enable-experimental-plugins

 is given at build time.
-Note that this plugin is built and installed in combination with the ESI module, since they share common code.
+Note that this plugin is built and installed in combination with the combo handler module, since they share common code.

 Enabling ESI
 ============